2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 e1-cli stop
 ```

 Then restart it with an additional parameter that maps an asset's hex to the provided label.
 This enables the node to display data about the asset to us in a more human-readable format.
-You can add this to the end of elements.If you prefer, you can simply omit the argument to the daemon each time you start it.
+You can add this to the end of elements.
+If you prefer, you can simply omit the argument to the daemon each time you start it.
 For example:

 ```
 assetdir=5186d0bc8ed15e6ef85571bd2d8070573adf0e06fd4507082694526975ce4f35:My new asset (MNA)